MicroStrategy/rest-api-docs/docs/common-workflows/migrations-in-workstation/upload-and-download-migration-packages.md

 - Create Package
 - Bypass all objects security check

 To execute the API, you must get the authorization token by executing the `POST /api/auth/login` request, and get a token as `"X-MSTR-AuthToken": "ns42kvi9lb36ae7g3scphn0ga9"` in the response header.
 Keep the token value.
 It is required when executing the REST API.
-See [Workflow Sample: Authentication](../authentication.md) for more information.
+See [Workflow sample: Authentication](../authentication.md) for more information.

-## Use Scenario
+## Use scenario

 The best practice scenario is when users are working on movement between different environments, an admin of old environments maybe has not been given access to the new platform, to which they want to move objects to.
 They can download the packages from the old environment and let another user, who has privilege on the new environment, to upload the packages.

-## Upload and Import Migration Package
+## Upload and import migration package

 ### Step 1: Use the `GET /api/migrations/packages/{packageId}/binary` API call to the source Library